SwiftUIX/SwiftUIX/README.md

 ### `PresentationLink2`

-A replacement for the buggy (as of Xcode 11 beta 3) `PresentationLink`.
-Usage is the exact same as the official version.
+A revival of `PresentationLink` and a replacement for the buggy `View.sheet` (as of Xcode 11 beta 4). `View.sheet` seems to function abnormally whilst embedded in a `NavigationView`.

 ## Installation